 The February 2020 Mardi Gras parade occurred just before national lockdown, when people were still blasé about the significance of the virus.
 Many attribute this attitude (and the Trump administration’s influence) to the massive impact the virus had early on in Louisiana, since massive group interaction inevitably fast-tracked the spread.
-Mardi Gras 2021 is intended to go ahead, albeit hugely altered.
-No in-person parades are to be held, but virtual parades will be streamed, and people are still expected to decorate their houses in honour of the festive period.
-No doubt the season will be especially disappointing to residents, and the memory of celebrating together will be all too poignant.
-However, we can be optimistic that come 2022, when the world is open again, the Mardi Gras festivities will be the biggest and most ecstatic they have ever been.
+Mardi Gras 2021 went ahead, albeit hugely altered.
+No in-person parades were held, but virtual parades were streamed, and people were still expected to decorate their houses in honour of the festive period.
+No doubt the season was especially disappointing to residents, and the memory of celebrating together was all too poignant.
+However, as the pandemic draws to a close, we can be optimistic that the Mardi Gras festivities will be the biggest and most ecstatic that they have ever been.

 Starting from Skratch?
 Here’s a Few Tips to Get Started: